 What do the different portfolio abbreviations stand for?

 Each set of letters stands for a different type of investing asset.
 For example, SCV stands for Small Cap Value and EUR stands for Europe.
-If you’re not sure what a particular acronym stands for, try looking it up on the Assets page.
+If you’re not sure what a particular acronym stands for, try looking it up on the Index Funds page.

 How do I know the percentages of each asset for a portfolio on the list?

 The Portfolio Finder assumes that each asset displayed is equally weighted.
 So if there are four assets listed they are allocated 25% each.
 And if there are five they are allocated 20% each.
 It is done this way to bound the problem just enough to make it solvable.
 Even now, there are more than 83,000 different possible combinations of assets.
 Vary the percentages of each asset, and it would quickly jump into the millions and overwhelm any normal spreadsheet.

 The goal of the Portfolio Finder is to get you in the ballpark from a diversification perspective, but once you find a grouping of assets that seem interesting I recommend running them through other calculators that let you fine tune the percentages as you see fit.

 Won’t the recommended portfolios change if you study different timeframes?